Item #11444 Aulica Vita. Hoffleben. Vnd sunst der gantzen welt händel/ Wie jederman mit dem lincken schenckel schlecht. Johannes von Morsheim.

 Strassburg, J. Cammerlander 1539.

 4to (200 x 134 mm.). [iii], [34], [2 blank], [1]p.
-Gothic type, shoulder notes, border strip tailpieces, TWENTY-FOUR TEXT WOODCUTS, Cammerlander’s woodcut device on the final verso, title in four architectural border strips.
+TWENTY-FOUR TEXT WOODCUTS, woodcut border strips as tailpieces and title frame.

 Early 20th-century pastepaper over stiff boards (rubbed, spine chipped).